 What level is the course and do I need any particular skills?

 All welcome, no previous skills required.

 How will I be taught, and will there be any work outside the class?

 Demonstration, examples, practical work, working individually and in small groups, individual tutoring and group discussions.

 Are there any other costs?
 Is there anything I need to bring?

 Yes, a photograph saved onto a memory stick, and/or 2-D objects to make prints from such as plants, textiles, feathers, netting, paper shapes etc - anything that may cast an interesting shadow.
 All other necessary materials will be provided for.

 When I've finished, what course can I do next?

 You may wish to follow on with further photo transfer process courses such as screenprinting VS989 screenprinting for graphic arts or Screenprinting one or two.
+Your tutor can advise.